Hukamnama

 A Hukamnama (Punjabi: ਹੁਕਮਨਾਮਾ, translit.
-Hukamanāmā), in modern-times, refers to a hymn from the Guru Granth Sahib which is given as an injunction, order, or edict to Sikhs.
+Hukamanāmā) refers to a hymn from the Guru Granth Sahib which is given as an injunction, order, or edict to Sikhs.
 It also refers to edicts issued by the contemporary Takhts.
 In the historical sense, it was used to refer to an issued commandment, instruction, injunction, order, or edict given by one of the Gurus of Sikhism or their officiated followers and associates during their lives.

 Nowadays, after the period of human gurus, the Hukumnama refers to a hymn from a randomly selected left-hand side page from the Guru Granth Sahib on a daily basis in the morning.
 This is seen as the order of God for that particular day.
 The Hukamnama is distributed and then read aloud in Gurdwaras throughout the world.
 The verse taken from this ceremony is referred to as Vak or Hukam.

 Etymology

 Hukamnama, is a compound of two words hukam, meaning command or order, and namah, meaning statement.